ansaganie/rsschool-cv/cv.md

     Successfully accomplished *"Profession: React Developer"* course held by [Htmlacademy.ru](https://htmlacademy.ru).
 And now working as a Junior Frontend developer in [Aviata.kz](https://aviata.kz)

     I'm working hard to become a strong specialist in web application development using modern frameworks and techniques, to become guru in Javascript and feel comfortable with React, Vue, Angular and all eco-system libraries.

+    Always follow rules for to keep code clean and robust.
+I understand and use programming principles like DRY, KISS and SOLID, follow recommendations from Clean Code of Robert Martin.
+If it is possible, I divide code into small peaces to make it understandable and easy to operate and write more declarative codes.